Excel like filter in Angular Grid component

 The Excel/Checkbox filter type of Grid has a restriction where only the first 1000 unique sorted items are accessible to view in the filter dialog checkbox list content by scrolling.
 This limitation is in place to avoid any rendering delays when opening the filter dialog.
 However, the searching and filtering processes consider all unique items in that particular column.

-The Excel/Checkbox filter in the Grid provides an option to load large data sets on-demand during scrolling to improve scrolling limitation functionality.
-This is achieved by setting the filterSettings.enableInfiniteScrolling property to true.
-This feature proves especially beneficial for managing extensive datasets, enhancing data loading performance in the checkbox list, and allowing interactive checkbox selection with persistence for the selection based on filtering criteria.
+The Excel/Checkbox filter provides on-demand loading capability for large datasets during scrolling to overcome scrolling limitations.
+This feature is enabled by setting the filterSettings.enableInfiniteScrolling property to true.
+This functionality proves especially beneficial for managing extensive datasets, enhancing data loading performance in the checkbox list, and enabling interactive checkbox selection with persistence based on filtering criteria.

-The Excel/Checkbox filter retrieves distinct data in ascending order, governed by its filterSettings.itemsCount property, with a default value of 50.
-As the checkbox list data scroller reaches its end, the next dataset is fetched and displayed, with the notable advantage that this process only requests new checkbox list data without redundantly fetching the existing loaded dataset.
+The Excel/Checkbox filter retrieves distinct data in ascending order, governed by the filterSettings.itemsCount property with a default value of 50.
+As the checkbox list data scroller reaches its end, the next dataset is fetched and displayed.
+This process only requests new checkbox list data without redundantly fetching existing loaded datasets.

 Customize the items count for initial rendering

-Based on the items count value, the Excel/Checkbox filter gets unique data and displayed in Excel/Checkbox filter content dialog.
-You can customize the count of on-demand data rendering for Excel/Checkbox filter by adjusting the filterSettings.itemsCount property.
-The default value is 50
+The items count value determines the unique data retrieved and displayed in the Excel/Checkbox filter content dialog.
+The count of on-demand data rendering for Excel/Checkbox filter can be customized by adjusting the filterSettings.itemsCount property.
+The default value is 50.

 grid.filterSettings = { enableInfiniteScrolling = true, itemsCount = 40 };

 It is recommended to keep the itemsCount below 300.
-Higher values will result in unwanted whitespace because of DOM maintenance performance degradation.
+Higher values may result in unwanted whitespace due to DOM maintenance performance degradation.

 Customize the loading animation effect

-A loading effect is presented to signify that loading is in progress when the checkbox list data scroller reaches the end, and there is a delay in receiving the data response from the server.
+A loading effect indicates that data loading is in progress when the checkbox list data scroller reaches the end and there is a delay in receiving the data response from the server.
 The loading effect during on-demand data retrieval for Excel/Checkbox filter can be customized using the filterSettings.loadingIndicator property.
 The default value is Shimmer.

 grid.filterSettings = { enableInfiniteScrolling = true, loadingIndicator = 'Spinner' };